Beijing: Early and Mid-Imperial China

-After the First Emperor unified China in 221 BC, Jicheng became a prefectural capital and during the Three Kingdoms period, it was held by Gongsun Zan and Yuan Shao before falling to Cao Cao.
+After the First Emperor unified China in 221 BC, Ji became the capital of Guangyang Commandery.
+During the Han dynasty (202 BC – 220 AD), the city was first the capital of the subordinate Kingdom of Yan, and later again the seat of Guangyang Commandery after the kingdom was abolished.
+The Han divided the empire into 13 provinces, with Ji being the capital of You Province.
+During the Three Kingdoms period, it was held by Gongsun Zan and Yuan Shao before falling to Cao Cao.
 The AD third-century Western Jin demoted the town, placing the prefectural seat in neighboring Zhuozhou.
-During the Sixteen Kingdoms period when northern China was conquered and divided by the Wu Hu, Jicheng was briefly the capital of the Xianbei Former Yan Kingdom.
+During the Sixteen Kingdoms period when northern China was conquered and divided by the Wu Hu, Ji was briefly the capital of the Xianbei Former Yan Kingdom.